-Our volunteer mentors support students and teachers with publishing projects in their classrooms!
+Volunteer mentors support students and teachers with publishing projects in their classrooms!

-When we set up in-school programs, we work alongside inner-city teachers to build projects tailored for their classes.
+When we set up in-school programs, we work alongside inner-city teachers to build projects where students have a hand in every step of the publishing process, and all activities are tailored to the unique needs of each class, ensuring everyone can succeed to the best of their abilities.
 Each program runs from 4 to 6 weeks, incorporates individualized attention for students through the guidance of volunteer mentors, and culminates in a professionally printed publication for each student to take home.

-Among other projects, we’ve helped students and teachers create:
+Examples of other projects, we’ve helped students and teachers create:

 a safety guide

 a Hunger Games–esque book about local plants

 a colouring book about the human anatomy

 a book about jobs that grade 1 kids want when they grow up

 a recipe book (in French!)

 a time-travel guide to Ancient Civilizations

 a high school magazine